Upload Your Data

 So you’ve officially submitted your dataset?
 The next step then is potentially the most important of all – GRAB A DRINK, KICK BACK, AND RELAX!

+You should have also shared your dataset with the Curation team so they can access it to review, and request to publish, so they know you are ready to have them review it for publication.
 You can also always check the status of your dataset in Pennsieve at any time.
 That can be found in the top left corner of the Dataset screen.

 And finally – we’d just like to say thank you so much.
 Your time, your effort, your research, your data are all greatly appreciated by us here at SPARC, and by the investigators who use the SPARC project to formulate and conduct their own research.
 We said it before, and we’ll say it again.
 You’re a giant!